 - You are unable to wake your baby.

-Why does my baby gasp for air while breastfeeding?
+Why does my baby gasp for air while breastfeeding

-Detailed in a study published in the International Journal of Language and Communication Disorders, a great deal of coordination is involved in efficient breastfeeding.
+As detailed in a study published in the International Journal of Language and Communication Disorders, a great deal of coordination is involved in efficient breastfeeding.

 - Oversupply of milk occurs when a nursing mother is producing more milk than her baby needs.
 This can cause a host of issues, including causing the nursing baby to choke, gulp, and sputter while nursing.
 This can restrict a baby’s oxygen and cause them to gasp.